-Note: 10,000 microstrain ($\mu\epsilon$) equals 1 percent strain.
+Note: 10,000 microstrain (μɛ) equals 1 percent strain.

 As a point of reference in referencing the pressure cycle data previously discussed, System #1 achieved 140,164 cycles to failure, while Sample #2 was cycled 259,537 times before a failure occurred.
-Also, both of these systems ensured that strains in the corroded region of the pipe were limited to approximately 0.3 percent when the test sample was pressurized to 72% SMYS.
+Also, both of these systems ensured that strains in the corroded region

 One of the most important observations made in reviewing the data presented in Table 1 is the relatively large design margin that exists for both systems, especially in relation to the short-term tensile strength.
 When comparing the measured stresses in System #1 and #2, the ratios of mean tensile strength to maximum stress for the composite materials are 10.8 and 7.6, respectively.
 If we consider the average stresses in the composite based on the strain gage results, as opposed to the maximum stress that is reported in Table 1, the design margins are even larger.
 The significance of these design margins should not be understated.
 In order for a composite material to provide long-term reinforcement, it is essential that stresses in the composite material and reinforced steel are kept to a minimum.
+Hoop strains in the pipe beneath the repair were limited to approximately 0.3 percent when the test sample was pressurized to 72% SMYS.

-Wrinkle bend tension testing and composite reinforcement
+Wrinkle bend tension testing and composite reinforcement.
 It is recognized throughout the transmission pipeline industry that failures in wrinkle bends have occurred.
 While identifying the causes and contributors to wrinkle bend failures are the subjects of several ongoing studies, in 2010 six full-scale tests were conducted to evaluate the performance of wrinkle bends, including the assessment of composite materials (3 sets with each set having one reinforced and one unreinforced test sample).
 Figure 7 and Figure 8 are photographs showing the test set-up and composite installation, respectively.